While tables are useful for looking up information or finding specific numbers, it’s usually easier to see trends and make sense of data using charts.

 In Metabase, an answer to a question can be visualized in a number of ways:

-Each visualization type has its own advanced options you can tweak.
-Just click the Settings button next to the Visualization button to see all your options.
+Each visualization type has its own advanced options.
+Click the Settings button next to the Visualization button to see your options.
 The options panel also automatically opens up whenever you pick a new visualization type.
 Here’s an overview of what you can do:

 100, but you want it to display as